annaghi/ansible-ubuntu-desktop/README.md

 git clone git@github.com:annaghi/ansible-ubuntu-desktop.git
 ```

-Now you can use Ansible in order to install Vagrant and VirtualBox
-by running this command in the root of this repository:
+Now you can use Ansible in order to install Vagrant and VirtualBox by running this command in the root of this repository:

 ```sh
 ansible-playbook dev.playbook.yml --ask-become-pass
 ```

-Finally, reboot your system.

 ### Start, provision, ssh, and destroy virtual machine